imqueue/imqueue.com/_includes/api/misc.md

 }
 ~~~

-Turned on profiling can slightly decrease overall @imqueue performance.
+Please, note, that turned on profiling can slightly decrease overall backend

-Using profiling helps diagnose, find and eliminate potential "bottle-necks" and
+performance.
+But using profiling helps diagnose, find and eliminate potential
-slow-running pieces of code in the system.
+"bottle-necks" and slow-running pieces of code in the system.